rocksclusters/kubernetes/README.md

           value: "true"
 ```

-Add the IP_AUTODETECTION_METHOD so that the lines look like (assuming your frontend local ip is 10.1.1.1):
+Add the IP_AUTODETECTION_METHOD so that the lines look like (assuming your frontend local ip is 10.1.1.1).
+(Please note that
+consistent indentation is important):
 ```text
         - name: IP
           value: autodetect